 10. Use Wood Wool & Paper Shred

 Most importantly, it provides additional amortization inside the box.
-You can either use the natural color or go with a festive, colored variant.
+You can either use the natural colour or go with a festive, coloured variant - red, green or gold.
 This way, your customer gets a beautifully presented product - ideal to share on Instagram.

 11. Create Custom Inserts and Partitions Inside

-Do you like your stuff to be neat and tidy?
-Many of your customers do, too.
-Internal partitions increase the security of the package and provide better amortization.
+That's why they will appreciate a box with special partitions inside.
+Those simple cardboard inserts increase the security of the package and provide better amortization.
 As a result, the products inside will arrive undamaged and in order.

 12. Use Ribbons

 But don’t think it’s cliche.
 Ribbons can be a subtle novelty to your design, as well as an additional space for branding.

 13. Holiday Labels

-However, a simple cardboard box can look entirely different with a lovely, festive label.
-You can also use it to wish your customer a Merry Christmas!
+However, a simple cardboard box can look entirely different from a lovely, festive label.
+You can also use it to wish your customer a Merry Christmas.

 14. Spruce Up The Box With Stickers

 You can also use a sticker to print out your logo and make it stick out.
 It boosts your “giftability” and is a nice little bonus for your customer.

 15. Add Jingle Bells Or Other Christmas Ornaments

 Add a tiny jingle bell to the top of the box, something like a small cat bell, for example.
 Even before the gift lands under the tree, it will pass on the Christmas spirit everywhere it goes!

 16. Tissue Paper